Make.com vs Zapier vs n8n

 - Visual scenario builder is the most intuitive of the three

-- Excellent value — 10,000 operations/month on free tier
+- Excellent value — free tier includes 1,000 credits/month to explore before paying

-- 1,800+ app integrations with deep configuration options
+- 3,000+ app integrations with deep configuration options

 - Powerful data transformation and routing modules